-Desired experience in both distance and face-to-face classes.
+\Required experience in both distance and face-to-face classes.

 The Distance Education Standards Committee's purpose is to work with State and District education policy to inform and assist college personnel in the relevant pedagogy and delivery of distance education.
-The committee will also develop and update a Miramar College handbook on best practices and online protocols in distance education.
+The committee will also develop and update a San Diego Miramar College handbook on best practices and online protocols in distance education.

-- Monitor State and District distance education policies and communicate information to the campus. - Bi- annually review online student outcome metrics to include: - o Enrollment - o Retention - Persistence - o Success - Provide recommendations to the Academic Senate on District policies, the status of the student success metrics, and professional development practices regarding distance education. - Assist faculty by establishing guidelines and best practices in distance education. - Assist faculty and classified professionals in communicating best practices in distance education. - Perform work and provide evidence to ensure the college meets applicable areas of Accreditation Standard I-II.
+- Monitor State and District distance education policies and communicate information to the campus. - Bi-annually review campus-level online student outcome metrics to include: - o Enrollment - o Retention - o Persistence - o Success - Provide recommendations to the Academic Senate on District policies, the status of the student success metrics, and professional development practices regarding distance education. - Assist faculty by establishing guidelines and best practices in distance education. - Assist faculty and classified professionals in communicating best practices in distance education. - Perform work and provide evidence to ensure the college meets applicable areas of Accreditation Standard I-II.

-- Membership term lengths: 2 years with a limit of two consecutive terms (maximum service 4 years) unless designated by position. - This Committee makes recommendations to the Academic Senate - Plans/Reports: Annual summary of goals and accomplishments to Academic Senate; Distance Education Handbook. - Quorum: 50% +1 of membership. - Committee Approval Process: Vote.
+- Membership term lengths: Unless membership is designated by position, there is a two (2) year appointment with an option for an additional two year service, and the possibility of 1 additional term if the position remains available. - This Committee makes recommendations to the Academic Senate. - Plans/Reports: Annual summary of goals and accomplishments to Academic Senate; Distance Education Handbook. - Quorum: 50% +1 of membership. - Committee Approval Process: Vote.